HungryOrc/hungryorc.github.io/pages/algorithm/algorithm_max_vacation_days_among_cities.md

 You're given the flights matrix and days matrix, and you need to output the maximum vacation days you could take during K weeks.
 This is a **Hard** level question.

+* Note
+  * N and K are positive integers, which are in the range of [1, 100].
+  * In the matrix flights, all the values are integers in the range of [0, 1].
+  * In the matrix days, all the values are integers in the range [0, 7].
+  * You could stay at a city beyond the number of vacation days, but you should work on the extra days, which won't be counted as vacation days.
+  * If you fly from the city A to the city B and take the vacation on that day, the deduction towards vacation days will count towards the vacation days of city B in that week.
+  * We don't consider the impact of flight hours towards the calculation of vacation days.

 ### Example
 * Input: flights = [[0,1,1],[1,0,1],[1,1,0]], days = [[1,3,1],[6,0,3],[3,3,3]]
   * Output: 12.
 6 + 3 + 3 = 12
   * One of the best strategies is:
-1st week : fly from city 0 to city 1 on Monday, and play 6 days and work 1 day.
+    * 1st week : fly from city 0 to city 1 on Monday, and play 6 days and work 1 day.
 (Although you start at city 0, we could also fly to and start at other cities since it is Monday.)
-2nd week : fly from city 1 to city 2 on Monday, and play 3 days and work 4 days.
+    * 2nd week : fly from city 1 to city 2 on Monday, and play 3 days and work 4 days.
-3rd week : stay at city 2, and play 3 days and work 4 days.
+    * 3rd week : stay at city 2, and play 3 days and work 4 days.
+* Input: flights = [[0,1,1],[1,0,1],[1,1,0]], days = [[7,0,0],[0,7,0],[0,0,7]]
+  * Output: 21.
+7 + 7 + 7 = 21
+  * One of the best strategies is:
+    * 1st week : stay at city 0, and play 7 days.
+    * 2nd week : fly from city 0 to city 1 on Monday, and play 7 days.
+    * 3rd week : fly from city 1 to city 2 on Monday, and play 7 days.

 ## Solution: DP
-哦也
+* `int dp[i][j]` means: we are **staying at city i in week j**, the max vacation days we can get from week 0 to week j, with any possible flights/stays since week 0

 ### Complexity
 * Time: O(n)